phoenixperry/For_Addie/README.md

 #  processing app that captures mouse movements and then a second app that loads and draws that data

-Second option-- to track only the mouse points for extended sessions (I found the .pde to bog down my sister if ran for more than 10 mins)
+// Second option if you need to track mouse points for extended sessions (I found the .pde running would bog my system down if ran for more than 10 mins)

-try this via terminal (assuming you're on linux LTE-- Addie tested/did this!)
+// try this via terminal (assuming you're on linux LTE )

-1) install xdotool with:
-   sudo apt-get install xdotool
+install xdotool with: sudo apt-get install xdotool

-2) place following in a /mousetracker.sh file
+place following in a /mousetracker.sh file

 ###########
 while :
 do